SyntaxRules/syntaxrules.github.io/_posts/2018-3-30-IoT-Experience.md

 Why the fragmentation?
 There are a number of standards that have attempted to fix this, but they all end up in line with [this xkcd comic](https://xkcd.com/927/).

+## My Experience

+As I mentioned before, I spent about 6 months working on a few IoT devices for Intel.
+Intel was having a problem with there chemical cabinets that fed checmicals to the factory.
+These ecabinets routinely needed to be refilled.
+If a checmical ran out the fab would have to shut down while it was refilled.
+Non of these cabinet had the ability to report how much chemical was left, so it required a person to check these cabinets.
+This is expensive and maybe the worst job ever (Imagine walking to hundreds of cabients a day just to record readings off them).

+Enter IoT devices.

+We could replace this mundane job with an automated one be reporting back the amount of chemical left in a cabinet.

 ## Creating an IoT Edge Device

+### Porotyping

+For IoT devices you want to select a chip that fullfill your requirements and has low power consumption.
+For this one I needed 3 things:
+  1. USB connectivity
+  2. Sensor Connectivity (I decided on using I2C to talk to the sensor)
+  3. Power below 100ma (max spike)

+You can start in many ways:
+  1. Use a raspberry pi.
+For my case, the raspberry pi was overkill.
+It drew too much power, had extra features I didn't need, and was too costly.
+However, the resberry pi is a stable platform to

+I got sample boards and development tools for Atmel and Microchip (they recently merged), and tried "hello world" applications on both to see which would be easier to use.
+A breradboard was particuallrly useful for this.

+> Suprisingly Intel is not in the space of creating chips below 32 bits and has a hard time competing with the low power consumption of the 8 bit chips I was using.

+Selecting chips, Samples, prototype on breadboards.
+Arduino, Raspeberry Pi.

+### Designing the Schematic

+Diptrace, EagleSoft, KiCad

+### Designing the PCB

+Choosing "Packages", connectors, revising schematic.

+### Prototype runs

+Board, Stencil

+### Production Runs

+## Results of my experience

+We did some back of the envelope calculations for my use case, at $10 a sensor, with full deployment across

+power consumption: ~33ma when active

 Anaylsis engine >> Gateway >Usb/Wifi> Sensor